mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 ![alt](./img/K8sWorkflow.png)

 1. An admin sends command instructions to the Kubernetes API Server in the Master Node through Kubectl
-2. The Master Node has an API Server that enables communication, Controller Manager will monitor worker node, manage authentication and manages replication, Scheduler decides on which node your container will be running and etcd stores information
+2. The Master Node has an API Server that enables communication, Controller Manager will monitor worker node, manage authentication and manages replication.
+Scheduler decides on which node your container will be running and etcd stores information
-3. Worker node you have kubelet which is the agent that fetches the image, run the containers, map the volumes, etc.
+3. The Worker node has kubelet which is the agent that fetches the image, run the containers, map the volumes, etc.
-4. Kube proxy is a network proxy allow or disallowing traffic to and from out the Kubernetes cluster.
-Exposing ports to outside world, you do it through Kube proxy, setting network rules.
+4. Kube proxy is a network proxy, allowing or disallowing traffic to and from, in or out of the Kubernetes cluster.
+Exposing ports to outside world, you do it through Kube proxy, setting network rules, etc.
 5. Docker Engine is where your containers will be running.

 ### PODS

-![alt](./img/PODS.png)

 What relation does a Pod have with a container?
 It's the same relation a VM has with a service running inside it.
 For example a Tomcat service is running in a VM, the VM will provide all the resources to the Tomcat service such as RAM, CPU, Storage, Network etc. The Service will just use it.
-Similarly a Pod provides all the resources to a container, a container will be running inside a Pod.
-Container will be like a process and a pod will be like a VM.
-Of course here we are talking of isolation not about virtualization.
+Similarly, a Pod provides all the resources to a container, a container will be running inside a Pod.
+The container will be like a process and a pod will be like a VM.
+Of course, here we are talking of isolation not about virtualization.
 Why does Kubernetes uses pod instead of running containers directly on its nodes?
-The reason is that Kubernetes can run different container runtime environments like Docker, Containerd, etc. If there no existence of a pod there will be no abstraction, it uses standard set of commands, standard set of configuration etc. This doesn't care what type of container ends up running in a pod, no matter what technology is running behind the scene.
+The reason is that Kubernetes can run different container runtime environments like Docker, Containerd, etc. If there is no existence of a pod, there will be no abstraction.
+Pod uses standard set of commands, standard set of configuration etc that can be used on those different runtime environments.
+This makes it possible not to be concerned with what type of container ends up running in a pod, no matter what technology is running behind the scenes.

+![alt](./img/PODS.png)

 ##### Example above